Sukiyaki vs Shabu Shabu vs Yakiniku: Japanese Meat Dishes

 Yakiniku (焼肉)

 The main ingredient in Sukiyaki, Shabu Shabu, and Yakiniku is thinly sliced beef.
-In Shabu Shabu and Yakiniku, pork slices are also commonly eaten.
+In Shabu Shabu and Yakiniku, we also commonly prepare pork slices.

 Other Typical Ingredients